jumagari14/Tabacum_Galaxy/README.md

 ## Include all the necessary data in data and subdata folder
 cd scripts
 ```
-Once this steps are done, a _shell_ file can be executed
+Once these steps are done, a _shell_ file can be executed
 ```bash
 ./improved_rna_seq.sh
 ```